Dongshankou, Guangzhou

-Dongshankou (东山口 (Dōngshānkǒu, 东山口, the entrance of East Hill)) is an area in the Yuexiu District of Guangzhou, Guangdong province, People's Republic of China.
+Dongshankou (东山口 (东山口, the entrance of East Hill)) is an area in the Yuexiu District of Guangzhou, Guangdong province, People's Republic of China.
 The name "Dongshan" can trace back to Ming dynasty (14th–17th century).
 A eunuch named Wei Juan, who was an officer in Guangzhou in years of Chenghua of Ming dynasty, built a temple on a small hill in the east side of Guangzhou city to boast himself.
 Guangzhou people at that time often called the main small hill as "Shan" and called the hummocks around it as "Gang", so they named the temple "Dongshan Temple" (东山寺 (East Hill temple)).
 After that, the surrounding area is called Dongshan.

 History

 According to the historic record, Dongshankou was the suburb area of Guangzhou city before Qing dynasty.
 With poor development and utilization, this wooded area was called "Jindongjiao" (近东郊), which means the Near Eastern suburbs.
 In the late Qing dynasty, as the modern industry began to grow, Dongshankou met the unprecedented development opportunity.
 During the same period, the construction of Guangdong–Hankou Railway and Kowloon–Canton Railway promoted a rapid population growth in Guangzhou city.
 Therefore, Dongshankou became a hotspot of the development of public buildings and residential area.
 Under the Treaty of Wanghia, the Southern Baptist Convention bought lands on Miao Qian Xi Road, Xu Gu Yuan Road, Pei Zheng Road and Si Bei Tong Jin Street in Dongshankou and erected churches, schools and hospitals there.
 After World War I, some Overseas Chinese came back to Guangzhou and became the main force of Dongshankou development.

 Dongshankou had belong to Dongshan District before the district merged with Yuexiu District in 2005.